 - Rest the pie.
 Let it rest for 10 minutes, unclasp and serve.

-Can I bake this into a Tamale Pie Casserole?
+Can I Bake This Tamale Pie Casserole?

 It tasted like roasted masa which was absolutely delicious.
 Tamales steam the masa so it's really not the same thing at all.